How to appeal a health insurance denial

 For continued care in an urgent situation

 A health plan must provide continued coverage pending the outcome of an appeal.
-It cannot reduce or stop benefits for an ongoing course of treatment without providing you advance notice and an opportunity for review (RCW 48.43.535(7) (leg.wa.gov).
+It can't reduce or stop benefits for an ongoing course of treatment without providing you advance notice and an opportunity for review (RCW 48.43.535(7) (leg.wa.gov).

 Note: if you lose the appeal, you may be responsible for those medical costs.